PixelAndShip/folder_analyzer2/README.md

 ## Future developments

 It is intended to make a google drive version for the application using a format similar to the local one.
+Said version will be a paid product.

 ## Contributing